Supporting Orphans and Widows in Uganda

 Joshua Primary School

-Joshua Primary School was started in 2003 to address the challenges sponsored children were facing in overcrowded government schools.
-JPS primary objective is to extend quality education to the children.
-To achieve this, the staff is committed and they impart this same commitment into the children.
+Joshua Primary School was started in 2003 to address the challenges sponsored students were facing in overcrowded government schools.
+JPS primary objective is to extend quality education to the students.
+To achieve this, the staff is committed and they impart this same commitment into the students.

 Pupils have monthly tests, end of term and end of year exams from which their performance is assessed and the results reflected in the report cards.
 During holiday times, pupils of P4 to P7 are engaged in a holiday program to ensure improved academic performance.
 In 2009 JPS was able to acquire registration with the Ministry of Education and Sports and P7 students were able to sit for their National Primary Leaving Examinations (PLE) held in November.
 In the past few years all students who sat for the Primary Leaving Examinations passed with at least 50% achieving Grade 0ne.